falkhazam/RecipesNRatings/README.md

 From this permutation test, we can see that the observed difference is skewed in one direction.
 Taking a look at the p-value, we can see that it is 0.000, which is less than 0.05.

 * Conclusion: We reject the null hypothesis since 0.000 < 0.05.
-Therefore, the missingness of ratings does depend on the amount of calories in a recipe.
+Therefore, the missingness of ratings is likely dependant on the amount of calories in a recipe.

 ## Hypothesis Testing

+We wanted to see if calories had any impact on the healthiness of a food.
+Therefore, we ran a permutation test to see if there was a difference in mean calories between healthy and unhealthy foods.

+* Null Hypothesis: Healthy foods have the same amount of calories as unhealthy food.

+* Alternative Hypothesis: Healthier foods have less calories than unhealthy food.

+* Test Statistic: The difference in mean between calorie count of heathy foods and unhealthy foods.

+* p-value: 0.000

+<iframe
+  src="assets/4_null/health_cal_perm.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+We can see that our observed difference is very much skewed to the left.
+This is further confirmed by the p-value of 0.000, which is less than 0.05.

+* Conclusion: We reject the null hypothesis since 0.000 < 0.05.
+Therefore, healthier foods likely have less calories than unhealthy foods.

+## Framing a Prediction Problem